abpframework/abp/docs/en/Blog-Posts/2023-11-15 v8_0_Preview/POST.md

 ### CDN Support for Bundling & Minification System

 In this version, ABP Framework's [Bundling & Minification System](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Bundling-Minification) provides CDN support for MVC / Razor Pages UI.
-The bundling system automatically recognizes the external/CDN files and places them as link/script tags into the page along with the bundled CSS/JSS files.
+The bundling system automatically recognizes the external/CDN files and places them as link/script tags on the page along with the bundled CSS/JSS files.

 > Read the documentation for more info: https://docs.abp.io/en/abp/8.0/UI/AspNetCore/Bundling-Minification

 ### Read-Only Repositories

 ABP Framework provides read-only repository interfaces (`IReadOnlyRepository<>` or `IReadOnlyBasicRepository<>`) to explicitly indicate that your purpose is to query data, but not change it.
-It uses [EF Core's No-Tracking Feature](https://learn.microsoft.com/en-us/ef/core/querying/tracking#no-tracking-queries) behind the scene, and that means the entities returned from the repository will not be tracked by the EF Core's [change tracker](https://learn.microsoft.com/en-us/ef/core/change-tracking/) and thanks to that you get significant performance gains.
+It uses [EF Core's No-Tracking Feature](https://learn.microsoft.com/en-us/ef/core/querying/tracking#no-tracking-queries) behind the scenes, which means the entities returned from the repository will not be tracked by the EF Core's [change tracker](https://learn.microsoft.com/en-us/ef/core/change-tracking/) and thanks to that you get significant performance gains.

 ```csharp
 public class MyService